-Oh, these super cute, mini pancakes cereal make a superb, versatile and totally fun breakfast.
+Oh, these super cute, mini pancakes cereal make a superb, versatile, and a fun, fun breakfast.
 You can serve them however you desire.
 They are slightly crispy on the outside and so nice and soft inside their little hearts ;-).

-My 13-year-old daughter really enjoyed helping mummy or, err...maybe it was actually the other way around.
-She was so hands-on and did not leave the pan until the very last mini pancake cereal and that was soo small! 😉 Very dedicated indeed!
+My 13-year-old daughter enjoyed helping mummy or, err...maybe it was the other way around.
+She was so hands-on and did not leave the pan until the very last mini pancake cereal and that was so small! 😉 Very dedicated indeed!

 We started with two pans but it soon became obvious there was no point.
 We did not carry on for long because the little cuties cook super fast thus, by the time we dropped the last 'dot' in the pan it was time to turn the first ones over.
 It is fast.

-These mini pancakes are surely very little, yes they are meticulous to make and absolutely, they are super cute.
+These miniature pancakes are little and yes they are meticulous to make and absolutely, they are super cute.
 The only issue is that they do get eaten up in a jiffy.

 Well, a place in heaven, this is exactly what they are.
 And if you have not heard of the pancake cereal trend, here I am to tell you all about it.

-They are cute, delicious and pretty unique!
-They are tiny crispy and fluffy heavenly miniature-sized pancakes that you best enjoy serving in a cereal bowl as if your cereal it's just ready to be served.
-Surely, mini pancakes cereal are better!
+They are cute, delicious, and pretty unique!
+They are tiny crispy and fluffy heavenly miniature-sized pancakes that you best enjoy serving in a cereal bowl as if your cereal is just ready to be served.
+Surely, mini pancake cereal is better!
 Yes, because they are pancakes, of course, they are.

-The beauty of these is that they can be served with milk, coconut milk, yoghurt (for that cereal experience) or simply as they are... they are divine!
+The beauty of these is that they can be served with milk, coconut milk, yogurt (for that cereal experience), or simply as they are... they are divine!
 Just make them and your family will love you forever!

-How quick can I make these cute pancakes cereal?
+How quickly can I make these cute pancakes cereal?

 Fairly quick!
 Depending on the quantity you are making.
 Generally talking, for one or 10 people you could whip them up in less than 5 minutes, seriously!
 It is the cooking that takes more time depending on the number of portions you are making.